-GRADUATE EDUCATION CERTIFICATE IN CAREER COLLEGE ADMINISTRATION students from all backgrounds are encouraged to submit applications.
+GRADUATE EDUCATION CERTIFICATE IN CAREER COLLEGE ADMINISTRATION

+Candidates for admission to the Graduate Education Certificate in Career College Administration program are required to hold a four-year baccalaureate degree (or equivalent) from an accredited institution.
+An undergraduate degree in education is not a requirement; qualified students from all backgrounds are encouraged to submit applications.
 An admission decision is based on a combination of a student's undergraduate and/or graduate academic performance, professional experience, letters of recommendation and/or standardized test scores.
 All students are encouraged to submit Graduate Record Examination (GRE) or Miller Analogy Test (MAT) scores in support of their application.